trace-ph/traceph-android-app/README.md

 4. Install the app to your device.

-### Uploading in Google Play Store
+### Signed Bundle/APK
+To upload an app to app distributors like Google Play Store, you are required to have the app as signed.
+Here is a step-by-step instructions on how to create a signed app bundle/APK.

 1. Open the app in Android Studio.

+2. Update the version code and name of the app in `android/app/build.gradle`.

-2. Go to `Build > Generate Signed Bundle/APK...`.
+3. Go to `Build > Generate Signed Bundle/APK...`.

-3. Choose to generate a app bundle or APK.
+4. Choose to generate a app bundle or APK.

-4. Input where the keystore is and fill up the necessary information asked.
+5. Input where the keystore is and fill up the necessary information asked.
 Remember that the keystore password, alias, and key password is the same in `android/gradle.properties`.

-5. Pick **release** in the build variant and click **Finish**.
+6. Pick **release** in the build variant and click **Finish**.
 This will create your app.

 ## Important Notes